anurag3301/anurag3301.dev/blog/content/yocto_arch_1.md

 qemu-img create -f qcow2 ubuntu-disk.qcow2 20G

 # Boot QEMU with ubuntu-server iso and disk image on which we'll install it
-# Set the processor core count and memory according to your pc, I have kep 6 core and 16GB memory
+# Set the processor core count and memory according to your pc, I have kept 10 core and 16GB memory
 # Set the path for your ubuntu-server.iso
 qemu-system-x86_64 \
     -enable-kvm \
-    -m 16000 \
+    -m 16G \
-    -smp 6 \
+    -smp 10 \
     -cdrom Path/to/ubuntu-server.iso \
     -hda ubuntu-disk.qcow2 \
     -boot d \